ARM Inamul Haque

 ARM Inamul Haque (October 1, 1921 – November 11, 1977; Dhaka, Bangladesh) was a Bangladeshi engineer, veteran and social worker.
 He is the first Bangladeshi posthumous eye donor.

 Early life and education

-Born in Rajkhola area, Howrah district, West Bengal on October 1, 1921, Haque completed Engineering from Bangladesh University of Engineering and Technology (BUET).
-In 1946, he achieved a masterpiece engineering degree with great achievement.
-He was one of the founders of the Bangladesh Diabetic Association and the Founding General Secretary of Dhanmondi Club (now Sheikh Jamal Dhanmondi Club).
+Born in Rajkhola area, Howrah district, West Bengal on October 1, 1921, Haque completed an engineering degree from Bangladesh University of Engineering and Technology (BUET) in 1946.
+He was one of the founders of the Bangladesh Diabetic Association and the founding general secretary of Dhanmondi Club (now Sheikh Jamal Dhanmondi Club).

 Career

 Inamul Haque started his career by joining the Ahsanullah Engineering College (now BUET) in the teaching in 1946.
 Three years before his death, Haque made his will and donated his eyes.
 One of his corneas was added to the eye of the Weekly 2000 editor Shahadat Chowdhury and the other was added to the eye of a person named Ramjan Ali.